Colin Legum: United Kingdom and the Observer, 1949–91

-Legum left South Africa for the United Kingdom in 1949 as the newly ascendant National Party of F. S. Malan began to construct the Apartheid system of racial segregation.
+Legum left South Africa for the United Kingdom in 1949 as the newly ascendant National Party of D. F. Malan began to construct the Apartheid system of racial segregation.
 In London Legum gained a prestigious post at The Observer through personal contact with David Astor, its editor, who, like Legum, opposed South African policy.
 Legum became one of the first British journalists specifically focusing on African issues and remained with The Observer for most of his career, eventually becoming the paper's associate editor.

 As a journalist, Legum remained involved in South African political issues.
 He became part of the Africa Bureau run by Michael Scott and Mary Benson, which campaigned for reform in South Africa.
 Along with Scott and other activists, he co-authored his first book, Attitude to Africa, in 1952.
 He subsequently wrote numerous popular works on contemporary African subjects during the era of decolonisation, including Congo Disaster (1961) and Pan-Africanism: A Brief History (1962).
 He became friends with several leading African nationalist leaders, notably Julius Nyerere, Seretse Khama, and Oliver Tambo.